Please allow three clear working days between ordering your prescription and its collection.

-Providing we have your mobile number, once your prescription is ready for collection the team will text you.
+Providing we have your mobile number, once your prescription is ready for collection the Dispensary team will text you.

-Current national legislation only allows us to dispense medication to patients that live more than one mile, as the crow flies, from the nearest pharmacy.
+As we are a rural dispensing practice, current national legislation only allows us to dispense medication to patients that live more than one mile, as the crow flies, from the nearest pharmacy.

 We are able to send your prescription electronically to your preferred pharmacy for you to collect from there.
 Alternatively, you can collect your paper prescription from us in person.

-Policy on prescriptions after seeing a Private Doctor
+Policy on prescriptions after seeing a Private Doctor.

 Can I get my private prescription transferred to an NHS prescription?